 A while back, I received this tin of plasters as a prank.

 My partisans enjoy sharing with me examples of Willy’s current career as an indiscriminate marketing shill.
-Snarky Bard band-aids are a good example, though nothing has yet knocked the Shakespeare Birthplace Trust’s bathtub duck off the peak of Mount Ridiculympus-upon-Avon.
+Snarky Bard band-aids are a good example, though nothing has yet knocked the William Shakespeare bathtub duck off the peak of Mount Ridiculympus-upon-Avon.
 To quack or not to quack…

 The other part of the joke is that my present post-existential state requires little in the way of first aid.
 But I realised that these bandages could be made useful, even motivational, for breathing, bleeding Oxfordians.
 All it takes is some legerde